-What’s a Daisy?
+What’s A Daisy?

 - They are found in only 4 states: Georgia, Alabama, North Carolina and South Carolina.

 - They are most common on the granite outcrops of the Georgia Piedmont region.
-You can see their distribution in this map from the USDA (zoom in for a county-by-county map!).
+You can see their distribution in this map from the USDA (zoom in for a county-by-county map).

 - They are a summer annual that blooms in the fall.
 That means that, each year, the plants grow, flower, and die, dropping seeds that will grow up the next year.